mojaloop/finance-portal-ui/README.md

     'token=trash')
 * Make sure when an item is selected in a list, it shows as selected
 * Properly handle all request failures, including timeouts
+* Big lint branch to apply all lint fixes
+* eslint-plugin-jsx-a11y

 # Create-React-App default README follows